-The Adult Reading Room of the Peace Dale Library once served as an auditorium for civic occasions, plays, and musical performances.
-Though the space retains most of its original architectural character, with a high vaulted ceiling, balcony, and tall frosted windows, it now houses the library's non-fiction, circulation, and reference departments.
+The Adult Reading Room of the Peace Dale Library once served as an auditorium for civic occasions, graduations, plays, and musical performances, with a seating capacity of about 600.
+The space now houses the library's fiction, circulation, and reference departments, but

-Before the library expansion in 1989, however, the room's focal point was a stage (now removed) on the north wall, capped by a frieze, which is still there.
+Before the library expansion in 1989, the room's focal point was a stage (now removed) on the north wall, capped by a frieze, which is still there.

 The frieze is a reproduction of part of a work by Italian Renaissance sculptor Luca Della Robbia (1400-1482).
 The original, inspired by musical motifs in Psalm 150 and titled "Cantoria", was carved in marble for the choir loft (or "cantoria") of the Cathedral in Florence, Italy.
 It now resides in Florence's Museo dell'Opera del Duomo.